LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 LabelClause
 	An ArcGIS clause that defines the format, font type, font size and colour of the labels for this layer.
 The format of this clause is as follows: ``Font:FontName$Size:FontSize$Red:PercentRed$Green:PercentGreen`` ``$Blue:PercentBlue$Type:PlacementType``, where the ``Type`` is the ArcGIS label placement type with the following options:  NoRestrictions, OnePerName, OnePerPart or OnePerShape.
 An example would be ``Font:Arial$Size:10$Red:0$Green:0$Blue:0$Type:NoRestrictions``.
 If no clause is filled in these default settings are applied (Arial, size 10, black, each polygon in a multi-part polygon is labelled).

+LabelReset
+	A Yes/No attribute that defines whether the label counter should be set to 0 when this layer is being processed, enabling an override of the user's choice from the Overwrite Map Labels dropdown box.
+Note that if the LabelReset is set to 'Yes', labels will start at 1 for this layer even if the option to overwrite labels is set to 'Yes - Increment Counter'.
+If the overwrite labels option selected is 'No' or 'Yes - Reset Counter', the LabelReset entry will be ignored.

 CombinedSitesColumns
 	A comma-separated list of column names to be included in the combined sites table.
 If this entry is left blank the data layer will not be included in the combined sites table.
 A number of special cases apply to this attribute: